sgioldasis/kafkamysql/README.md

 make docker-test
 ```

 The above command will first use Docker Compose to start a dockerized version of the application and a local infrastructure (Zookeeper, Kafka, MySQL), then run the tests and finally stop all the containers.
 You should see the test output and also a coverage summary.
-After you run the test you can also open `htmlcov/index.html` to see a detailed coverage html report in your browser.

 ## Running